harshinip185/monte-carlo-seasonal-food-simulation/README.md

 - Visualization and monitoring of spatial dynamics

 ## Methods & Tools
+The simulation and all analyses were developed and executed in R, with visualization and reporting handled through reproducible R Markdown workflows.
 - Monte Carlo simulation
 - R
 - knitr, lattice, plotrix, vcd